nakulrathore97/rest-api-postgres/README.md

 ### Installing

-The dependicies can be resolved using
+The dependencies can be resolved using

 ```
 npm init